JD277/ADAKADEMY-WRO2025/schemes/README.md

 ## Assembly

-To test new ways to achive the goal and win the competition, we make a lot of investigation watching videos, others teams repositories we choose the [Maker kit car from Fischertechnik](https://www.fischertechnik.de/de-de/produkte/maker/571900-maker-kit-car) , and after testing we could notice this about our election:
+To test new ways to achieve the goal and win the competition, we make a lot of investigation watching videos, others teams repositories we choose the [Maker kit car from Fischertechnik](https://www.fischertechnik.de/de-de/produkte/maker/571900-maker-kit-car) , and after testing we could notice this about our election:

 - The chassis have many fragile parts.
 - Have a deviation on the direction because the wheels oscillate.